Pre-Fortress-2/PF2-Website/_posts/blog/2021-10-17-smoke-bomb.md

 The smoke bomb didn't function as a conventional grenade, in the sense that it didn't produce a projectile when activated.
 There is no proof that a projectile model existed had there been one, and a quick look at grenade's source code explains why.
 To simplify, when a grenade is thrown it needs a projectile to be created, to do this every grenade has its own version of a function called `EmitGrenade` that creates it.

-However the smoke bomb does not actually produce a projectile here, insteads it executes the code below:
+However the smoke bomb does not actually produce a projectile here, instead it executes the code below:

 ```cpp
 // give them the smoke bomb condition